Crassula sarcocaulis Eckl. & Zeyh.

 Crassula sarcocaulis is a small, shrubby succulent with erect, fleshy stems and densely branched crown.
 It grows up to 2 feet (60 cm) tall and about the same in width.
 The stems and branches are green with hair-like papillae, sometimes with brown peeling flakes exposing the grey bark on the older branches.
 Leaves are green tinged with red, narrow, pointed, up to 1.4 inches (3.5 cm) long and up to 0.4 inches (1 cm) wide.
 Flowers are white, cream or pink, bell-shaped, and appear in attractive terminal clusters in late summer.

-The specific epithet "sarcocaulis" derives from the Greek "sarkos," meaning "flesh" and "kaulon," meaning "stem."
+The specific epithet "sarcocaulis" derives from the Greek words "sarkos," meaning "flesh" and "kaulon," meaning "stem."

 Light: Crassula plants prefer full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plants.
 Most Crassulas can be grown indoors if given enough light.